idfive/Developer-Documentation/docs/front-end/node.md

 ## Overview

 Node.js is the backbone of our frontend build process.
+Typescript is being compiled and bundled using a tool called [esbuild](https://esbuild.github.io/).

 ## Common Versions